percona/pmm-doc/source/manage/server-admin-gui.rst

 Check for updates
 ================================================================================

-When active, |pmm| will automatically check for updates and notify you if any are available.
+When active, |pmm| will automatically check for updates and put a notification in the :guilabel:`Updates` dashboard if any are available.

 .. _server-admin-gui-stt: